buxit/wc-download-filename/README.md

-# wc-download-filename
+# woocommerce-hooks-till
-WordPress/WooCommerce plugin to provide pretty filenames for downloads.

-This plugin will use the download name as the filename in Content-Disposition.
+WordPress/WooCommerce plugin:
+* filename in content disposition from download name
+* api hooks to include full variations in product list

 Install and forget.